 Capitalization

-Some teachers blame text messaging.
+Some teachers blame text messaging for capitalization errors in student writing.
 After all, how many times have you written out a quick text message, not worrying about where you need to capitalize?
 You, like many others, have probably done this quite often.

-Whatever the reasons behind the errors, it’s important to be aware of capitalization rules.
+Whatever the reasons behind the errors, careful proofreading should catch them.
+It’s important to be aware of capitalization rules.
 Be careful to capitalize words that should be capitalized, such as proper nouns, and not capitalize words that should not be capitalized.
+Often, students will capitalize words related to the subject of their paper, even though these words should be lowercase.

 But, how can you know what should and shouldn’t be capitalized?
 If you are unsure, review the differences between proper nouns and common nouns in the Parts of Speech area of the Excelsior OWL.